Is OCD a Disability? Best OCD Benefits in 2023

 Q. Is OCD normal?

 According to Adam Radomsky (a psychology professor at Concordia University in Montréal, Canada), Obsessive thinking is entirely normal.
-About 94% of people experience some unwanted or intrusive thoughts.
+However, about 94% of people experience some unwanted or intrusive thoughts.

 Q. Is OCD an illness?

 OCD is a mental disorder where people suffer from obsessive thoughts and compulsive behaviors.
 OCD can affect men, women, and children.
-Some people start having symptoms early, often around puberty, but it usually begins early adulthood.
+Some people start having symptoms early, often around puberty, which usually begins in early adulthood.

 Q. Is OCD a disability UK?

-The affected person will often engage in repeated actions or behaviors (compulsions) to reduce anxiety.
-OCD is considered a disability under the Equality Act if it has an adverse and substantial long-term effect (lasting over twelve months) on a person’s normal day-to-day activity.
+The affected person often engages in repeated actions or behaviors (compulsions) to reduce anxiety.
+OCD is considered a disability under the Equality Act if it has an adverse and substantial long-term effect (lasting over twelve months) on a person’s regular day-to-day activity.

 Q. How does OCD interfere with daily life?

 Some people may spend much time carrying out compulsive behavior, rituals, and other unproductive activities.
-Most of the time, they may suffer from anxiety and stress.
+As a result, they may suffer from anxiety and stress most of the time.

 Q. What are the common warning signs of OCD?